 While the resort is known for its extreme runs Squaw Valley/Alpine Meadows isn’t just for advanced skiers.
 The High Camp village is a great base for beginners and intermediate skiers, with four lifts providing access to shorter, more gentle runs.
 High Camp even has a hot tub and swimming pool.

 There are plenty of rental operations to choose from, including Squaw Alpine Ski & Snowboard Rental, near the Village at Squaw Valley.
 There is a child rental and ski lift package available.
 From child and adult private lessons, family lessons to season-long camps, the resort’s Ski & Snowboard School Program accommodates just about everyone.
 Night skiing until 7 p.m. is offered on select dates, while those not interested in skiing or snowboarding can go tubing or snowmobiling.
-Squaw Valley/Alpine is an Ikon Pass destination.
+Squaw Valley/Alpine is an Ikon Pass destination and Mountain Collective member resort.

 Squaw Valley/Alpine Meadows has a long season that begins in mid- to late November and often runs until the end of May (the resort features snow-making across 1,000 acres).
 While the winter holidays are always popular for ski trips, it’s the spring conditions from March onward – and the bonus of being able to ski in a T-shirt – that tends to attract the crowds.